shahzaibkhanniazi-dot/Smart_Crop_Recommendation_System/README.md

 # Smart Crop Recommendation System 🌾

 ## 📌 Project Overview
 Smart Crop Recommendation System is an AI-based tool that helps farmers in Pakistan choose the most suitable and profitable crop using soil and weather data such as pH, rainfall, temperature, and humidity.
-It supports data-driven farming to improve yield, reduce risk, and promote sustainable agriculture.
+It supports data-driven farming to improve yield, reduce risk, & promote sustainable agriculture.

 This project is built from scratch without using pre-trained deep learning models, focusing on the fundamental mathematics of Machine Learning algorithms.